Ashleyc417/cpsc120-si-loops-practice/README.md

 ## Examples

-1. **Calculate the Sum**: Calculate the sum of numbers from 1 to 100 using a range-based for loop.
+1. **Calculate the Sum**: Calculate the sum of even numbers in a given vector using a range-based for loop.
 2. **Find the Factorial**: Calculate the factorial of a given number using a while loop.
 3. **Guess the Number Game**: Implement a number guessing game where the user has to guess a randomly generated number using a do-while loop.